 We love brain training games because they aren’t just fun, they condition our brains to be better and sharper.
 Memory retention, abstraction, divided attention, word memory — a good brain game has it all.
 And if you haven’t jumped on the bandwagon yet, we think it’s about time you did.
 Here are 10 of the best mobile brain games, puzzle apps, and concentration games out there.

-If you want a very targeted grain game, this might be the one for you.
-Vocabulary Builder is a simple, straightforward app designed to boost your personal word count.
+If you want a very targeted brain game, Vocabulary Builder is a simple, straightforward app designed to boost your personal word count.
 In all honesty, it’s a relatively basic app.
-But, it’s effective for helping you learn new words and find synonyms for words you already know.
+But it’s effective for helping you learn new words and find synonyms for words you already know.
 Will this win any high-end app design words?
 Probably not.
 It’s effectively an app with gamified flash cards.
-But sometimes, that’s exactly what you want.
+But sometimes that’s exactly what you want.
 Plus it’s perfect for students studying for specific tests like the GRE, SAT, and more. iOS Android

 Another well-designed brain game, Impulse offers many of the same features as Elevate, Peak, or other such brain training apps.
-There’s a strong emphasis on memory games and problem-solving with Impulse so if you’re looking for specific puzzles or exercises, this might be the app for you.
-Despite all of the apparent paywalls, Impulse is free to use.
-But, a premium account unlocks significantly more features, puzzles, and progress tracking capabilities. iOS
+There’s a strong emphasis on memory games and problem-solving with Impulse, so if you’re looking for specific puzzles or exercises, this might be the app for you.
+Despite all of the apparent paywalls, Impulse is free to use, but a premium account unlocks significantly more features, puzzles, and progress tracking capabilities. iOS

 GEIST combines the best parts of a brain game with a proper meditation app, keeping your mind calm, sharp, and focused.
 Play through memory and concentration games to improve your brain connectivity.
 Or, you can use GEIST as a way to relieve stress with simple meditation and mindfulness exercises.
 As with most of the apps on this list, GEIST will keep track of your performance and offer updates on your progress.
 The base app is free but opting for GEIST premium offers personalized workouts with brain training games tailored to your personality. iOS